ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 # DAPLink Developers Guide

 ## Setup
-DAPLink development requires Keil MDK-ARM, which runs on Windows only.
-The following instructions apply to Windows.
-See  [here](AUTOMATED_TESTS.md) for test instructions on Linux and Mac.
+DAPLink sources can be compiled using Keil MDK-ARM or mbed cli tool with arm compiler, which could be run both on Linux and Windows.
+See  [here](AUTOMATED_TESTS.md) for test instructions on both OS and Mac.

 Install the necessary tools listed below.
 Skip any step where a compatible tool already exists.

 * Install [Python 2, 2.7.11 or above](https://www.python.org/downloads/) .
 Add to PATH.
 * Install [Git](https://git-scm.com/downloads) .
 Add to PATH.
 * Install [Keil MDK-ARM](https://www.keil.com/download/product/), preferably version 5.
 Set environment variable "UV4" to the absolute path of the UV4 executable if you don't install to the default location.
 Note that "UV4" is what's used for both MDK versions 4 and 5.
+This step can be skipped if you plan to use mbed cli.
-* Install virtualenv in your global Python installation eg: `pip install virtualenv`
+* Install virtualenv in your global Python installation eg: `pip install virtualenv`.

 **Step 1.** Get the sources and create a virtual environment